Sweets Making Wagashi Cooking Experience for Groups in Tokyo

 You will be given an overview lesson on traditional Japanese sweets and the process of making them by an experienced instructor in English, and in Japanese, according to your preference.

-What can you expect during your sweets-making workshop?
+What can you expect during your workshop?

 You will be introduced to the wagashi and be given a basic overview of the subject so you can proceed with the hands-on class.
 The host is a professional with years of experience in making wagashi and performing the tea ceremony.
 You will be receiving instructions and guidance in English or Japanese, whichever you prefer.